openedx/edx-documentation/en_us/developers/source/conventions/accessibility.rst

   </a>

 The choice to show or hide content for a specific audience should not be taken lightly.
-Extensive use of offscreen content often indicates poor design or accessibility.
-The following questions should help you decide if one of the above techniques is appropriate or not:
+Extensive use of offscreen content can reduce accessibility, and is often an indicator of a user experience that relies too heavily on visual context.
+The following questions should help you decide whether it is appropriate to hide content from screen readers or display it offscreen.

 Would all users benefit from the content displayed offscreen?
-  If the additional content considered for display offscreen could also be useful for visual users as well, consider finding a way to make the content work visually.
+  If the content you are considering displaying offscreen might be useful not only for non-visual users but other users too, find a way to make the content work visually, and expose it for all users.

-Is important context being provided only visually?
+Are you using only visual cues to provide important context?
-  Consider a standard sidebar navigation.
-It is common to visually indicate the current page or section by differentiating it visually from other pages or sections in the navigation.
-To a visual user, it is clear that the item in the list that looks different than all the others is the page they are currently viewing.
-Offscreen text is an effective way to make this visual context available to non-visual users.
-The following example demonstrates this.  *Note the non-breaking space in the offscreen text span.
-Without it, a screen reader would read this text as "About UsCurrent page."*
+  In standard sidebar navigation, it is common practice to indicate the user's current page or section by differentiating it visually from other pages or sections in the sidebar.
+To visual users, it is clear that the item in the list that looks different than all the others is the page that they are currently viewing.
+You can make this visual context available to non-visual users with offscreen text, as demonstrated in the following example.

 ::

   <a href="/" class="inactive">Home</a>
   <a href="about/" class="active">About Us<span class="sr">&nbsp;Current page</span></a>

+.. note:: In the code example above, the non-breaking space prevents a screen reader from reading the text as “About UsCurrent Page”.

 Does the content displayed offscreen contain any interactive elements?
-  Offscreen content should never contain interactive elements, like links, buttons, or form inputs.
-This would have a negative impact on sighted keyboard-only users who require visual focus indicators to understand what element has focus and will be the target of keyboard events.
+  Never include interactive elements such as links, buttons, or form inputs, in offscreen content.
+Doing so negatively impacts sighted keyboard-only users, who require visual focus indicators to understand what element has focus and will be the target of keyboard events.

-Is offscreen content being used to label an interactive element?
+Are you including interactive elements in offscreen content?
-  It may be tempting to use offscreen text to improve the usability of an interactive element for non-visual users.
+  It can be tempting to use offscreen text to improve the usability of an interactive element for non-visual users.
 Offscreen text is included in the Accessibility API which is used by screen readers.
 However, screen readers are not the only assistive technology that use the Accessibility API.
-Speech input software will also use the Accessibility API to identify interactive controls.
-In the following example, a screen reader user will hear "Type your First Name", but a sighted user will see only "First Name."
-A user who relies on speech input to interact with their computer will move focus to this element by saying "Focus on First Name" (the visual label).
-However, the Accessible label for this element is "Type your First Name."
+Speech input software also uses the Accessibility API to identify interactive controls.
+In the following example, screen reader users will hear "Type your First Name", but sighted users will see only "First Name."
+Users who rely on speech input to interact with their computer will move focus to this element by saying "Focus on First Name" (the visual label).
+However, the accessible label for this element is "Type your First Name."

 ::